 Challenging

-Then there’s the relationships that are more difficult to manage but are worth the extra work because they have potential.
-Long distance relationships are a good example of a difficult but worthwhile investment, because you share the same endgame: to make the relationship work.
-If the trust is there and you’re seeing each other as often as possible, the hard work will all be worth it.
+Then there are the relationships that are more difficult to manage but are worth the extra work because they have potential.
+Long-distance relationships are a good example of a difficult but worthwhile investment because you share the same endgame: to make the relationship work.

 Toxic